Note:

 It is the number of “unlimited roadside assistance…”

-Notice that the number 3345245328 is of a service that repairs campers’ AC (air conditioner) and not of roadside assistance.
+Notice that the number 3345245328 is for a service that repairs campers’ AC (air conditioner) and not for roadside assistance.

 Probability